scipy-conference/scipy_proceedings/papers/robert_jackson/paper.rst

 on the wind field according to the mass continuity equation.
-The second method is a variational technique that places weak constraints on the wind field by finding the wind field that minimizes a cost function according to deviance from physical laws or from observations [SPG09, PSX12].
+The second method is a variational technique that places weak constraints on the wind field by finding the wind field that minimizes a cost function according to deviance from physical laws or from observations (:cite:`Shapiroetal2009`, :cite:`Potvinetal2012`).

-Currently existing software for wind retrievals includes software based off of the strong constraint technique such as CEDRIC [MF98] as well as software based off of the weak variational technique such as MultiDop [LSKJ17].
+Currently existing software for wind retrievals includes software based off of the strong constraint technique such as CEDRIC :cite:`CEDRIC` as well as software based off of the weak variational technique such as MultiDop :cite:`Langetal2017`.
 Since CEDRIC uses a strong constraint from mass continuity equation to retrieve winds, the addition of constraints from other data sources is not possible with CEDRIC.
 Also, while CEDRIC was revolutionary for its time, it is difficult to use as it uses a scripting